build

 Replace specific module for browser bundle

-Let's say we have one entry point - src/index.ts and a module src/external.ts we want to replace by src/external.browser.ts.
+Let's say we have one entry point - src/index.ts and a module src/external.ts we want to replace by src/external.index.ts.
 In this case we should set field browser in package.json the next way:

 {